 - Code the resident's usual performance for each activity using the 6-point scale. - Start with the least assistance provided, then step through the levels until you reach one that matches the resident's usual performance. - If the activity was not attempted during the entire 3-day assessment period, indicate the reason.
-DO NOT DASH! - Coding a dash (-) indicates "No information" - Documentation in the medical record is used to support assessment coding of Section GG.
+DO NOT DASH! - Coding a dash (-) indicates "No information" - Use of dashes in the Discharge Goals is allowed and does not affect the Annual Payment Update (APU), however, at least one discharge goal should be entered. - Documentation in the medical record is used to support assessment coding of Section GG.
 Data entered should be consistent with the clinical assessment documentation in the resident's medical record.